ManolisTr/DevpostProject/README.md

 The workflow for this project follows a structured sequence to ensure efficient data handling, transformation, and analysis:

 0. **DDL Generation from On-Premise Database**:
-   - Extracts the DDL definitions of system tables from the **AdventureWorks** on-premise database.
+   - Extracts the DDL definitions of source tables from the **AdventureWorks** on-premise database.
    - Automatically generates equivalent DDL scripts for the Microsoft Fabric environment.
    - Notebooks are used to analyze and modify the data types as needed to ensure compatibility with Fabric's data processing capabilities.